2024-01-16 21:05:00

 Ionic liquids as a potential solution

 The acquisition of these construction materials must be done in an ecological and energy-efficient manner.
 The element extraction method cannot use water, which is not available on the Moon.
-THE ionic liquidswhich Banerjee’s group has been studying for more than a decade for use in batteries, could be the answer.
+THE ionic liquidswhich Banerjee’s group has been studying for more than a decade for use in batteries, might be the answer.

 Testing each ionic liquid candidate in the lab is expensive and time-consuming, so the researchers used machine learning and atom-level modeling to narrow the number of candidates by hundreds of thousands.
-They looked for those that could digest lunar and Martian materials, extract important elements such as aluminum, magnesium and iron, regenerate and perhaps produce oxygen or water as a byproduct for help provide life support.
+They looked for those that might digest lunar and Martian materials, extract important elements such as aluminum, magnesium and iron, regenerate and perhaps produce oxygen or water as a byproduct for help provide life support.

 Identification of promising candidate solvents

-By identifying the superior qualities that the solvents will need to possess, the researchers were able to find about half a dozen very strong candidates.
+By identifying the superior qualities that the solvents will need to possess, the researchers were able to find regarding half a dozen very strong candidates.
 Important factors for success included the size of the molecular ions that make up the salts, its surface charge density, which is the charge per unit surface area of the ions, and the mobility of the ions in liquids.

 Working with researchers at the University of Colorado in a separate study, the researchers tested a few ionic liquids in the lab for their ability to dissolve compounds.
 They ultimately hope to build a laboratory- or pilot-scale reactor and test good candidate solvents with lunar regolith-like materials.